 How Long Is Parental Leave in Wisconsin?

-Under Wisconsin FMLA, you can take up to six weeks of parental leave in a calendar year—in addition to the two weeks of pregnancy leave discussed above.
+Under the Wisconsin FMLA, you can take up to six weeks of parental leave in a 12-month period—in addition to the two weeks of pregnancy leave discussed above.
 But you must start your parenting leave within 16 weeks of the child's birth or placement in your home.

 Even if you don't use all of your two weeks of pregnancy leave, you can take only six weeks of parental leave.
 And if you’re eligible for parental leave under both the FMLA and WFMLA, your entitlements will run simultaneously, as explained above.